mikros-dev/mikros-rs/docs/mikros.md

 Optional fields:

 - envs: a string array of required environment variables for the service.
+- log: an object that allows defining the service initial settings for logging.

 Additionally, you can use this same file for the following types of definitions: